5 ways to find and keep middle-income donors

 - Create and promote a compelling story about your nonprofit mission.

-- Strategies to keep the donors you've worked so hard to find.
+- Utilize Engagement Strategies and Tools to keep the donors you've worked so hard to find.

 - Take heart and keep moving forward.

-It has never been more important to cover all the bases to ensure that your smaller donors will continue to give, despite the loss of the tax deduction.
+Nonprofits are concerned about a potentially drastic reduction in donations related to COVID-19 economic fallout, both with 20%+ unemployment rates and the plunge in sock market earnings in Q1 2020.
+It has never been more important to cover all the bases to ensure that your smaller donors will continue to give.

 Here are the best ways to help you find and keep smaller donors, regardless of the tax overhaul impact.